erwanchedaleux/bolt-socle/README.md

     * Change twitter_name variable in `/app/config/config.yml` file _(line 15)_
     * Change mats robots in `/app/config/config.yml` file _(line 16)_
     * Change mailoptions password variable of mail client in `/app/config/config.yml` file _(line 348)_
+    * In `/app/resources/front/package.json` file, replace `socle` namespace by the good values of your new theme
+    * In `/app/resources/front/config.json` file, change the theme namespace, replace `socle` by the name of your new theme

 Instances